-The pro forma consolidated balance sheet data at March 31, 2004, and statement of operations data for fiscal 2004, give effect to the recapitalization, the sale of 12,500,000 shares of our common stock at an assumed public offering price of \$16 per share and the conversion of our preferred stock into 22,018,294 shares of our common stock immediately prior to the closing of this offering, along with the anticipated use of the estimated proceeds from this offering to prepay indebtedness and for other general corporate purposes.
+The pro forma consolidated balance sheet data at March 31, 2004, and statement of operations data for fiscal 2004, give effect to the recapitalization, the sale of shares of our common stock at an assumed public offering price of \$ per share and the conversion of our preferred stock into shares of our common stock immediately prior to the closing of this offering, along with the anticipated use of the estimated proceeds from this offering to prepay indebtedness and for other general corporate purposes.

-We have excluded \$18.6 million of special charges, which includes \$6.6 million in deferred finance costs, \$11.6 million in one-time bonus payments to management and a related \$0.4 million payroll charge in connection with the recapitalization, from our pro forma results of operations for fiscal 2004.
+We have excluded \$18.6 million of special charges, which includes \$6.6 million in deferred financing charges and \$12.0 million in one-time bonus payments to management in connection with the recapitalization, from our pro forma results of operations for fiscal 2004.
 For additional information on these one-time bonus payments, see "Use of Proceeds" and "Management-Executive Compensation."

 Certain information normally included in financial statements prepared in accordance with generally accepted accounting principles in the U.S. has been omitted pursuant to the rules and regulations of the SEC.
 The pro forma consolidated statement of operations data for fiscal 2004 are not necessarily indicative of results that would have occurred had the recapitalization and this offering been completed on April 1, 2003, and should not be construed as being representative of future results of operations.
-Likewise, the pro forma consolidated balance sheet data at March 31, 2004, is not necessarily indicative of our financial position at March 31, 2004, had the offering been completed on March 31, 2004.
+Likewise, the pro forma consolidated balance sheet data at March 31, 2004, are not necessarily indicative of our financial position at March 31, 2004, had the offering been completed on March 31, 2004.